bparanj/crystal/programming/rails/reading-guidelines.md

 116. You can examine a project's organization by browsing its source code tree—the hierarchical directory structure containing the project's source code.
 The source code tree often reflects the project's architectural and software process structure.
 117. Often the source code tree of an application mirrors the application's deployment structure.
-118. Do not let huge source code collections daunt you; typically these are better organized than smaller, ad hoc efforts.
+118. Do not let huge source code collections daunt you;  these are better organized than smaller, ad hoc efforts.
 119. When you work on a large project for the first time, spend some time acquainting yourself with its directory tree structure.
-120. A project's “source code” encompasses a lot more than the computer language instructions compiled to obtain an executable program; a project's source code tree typically also includes specifications, end-user and developer documentation, test scripts, multimedia resources, build tools, examples, localization files, revision history, installation procedures, and licensing information.
+120. A project's “source code” encompasses a lot more than the computer language instructions compiled to obtain an executable program; a project's source code tree  also includes specifications, end-user and developer documentation, test scripts, multimedia resources, build tools, examples, localization files, revision history, installation procedures, and licensing information.
-121. The build process of large projects is typically specified declaratively by means of dependencies.
+121. The build process of large projects is  specified declaratively by means of dependencies.
 Dependencies are translated into concrete build actions by tools such as make and its derivatives.
 122. In large projects makefiles are often dynamically generated after a configuration step; you will need to perform the project-specific configuration before examining the makefile.
 123. To inspect the steps of a large build process, you can dry-run make by using the -n switch.
 124. A revision control system provides a way to obtain an up-to-date version of the source code from its repository.
 125. Use commands that display executable file revision identification keywords to match an executable with its source code.
 126. Use bug-tracking code numbers that appear in revision logs to locate an issue description in the bug-tracking database.
 127. Use the revision control system version repository to identify how particular changes were implemented.
-128. Many different aspects of the software development process, including configuration, build process management, code generation, testing, and documentation use custom-built tools.
+128. Many different aspects of the software development process,  configuration, build process management, code generation, testing, and documentation use custom-built tools.
 129. Use a program's debugging output to help you understand crucial parts of a program's control flow and data elements.
-130. The places where a tracing statement is located typically mark important parts of an algorithm function.
+130. The places where a tracing statement is located  mark important parts of an algorithm function.
 131. Assertions are used to verify steps in the operation of an algorithm, parameters received by a function, a program's flow of control, properties of the underlying hardware, and the results of test cases.
 132. Use algorithm verification assertions to confirm your understanding of an algorithm's operation or as a point to start your reasoning.
 133. Often function argument and result assertions document a function's preconditions and postconditions.